 If you are not good at managing money, only spending what you have and paying bills on time, please ignore this section and skip to tip number four.

 Credit cards are scary.
 For years, I was seriously anti-credit-card because I thought if I had a credit card, debt and finances spiraling out of control was inevitable.
-Then I realized I am actually really good with money and budgeting, so I opened my first credit card to build credit (it was a Discover card with o travel point advantages) and later got an amazing travel points credit card: Chase Sapphire.
-While there are tons of cards out there and I am sure they vary from country to country, I recommend Chase Sapphire and Capital One Venture.
-Both cards offer 50,000 point sign-on bonuses when you spend a certain amount in the first three months ($3,000-4,000 but it varies by card).
+Then I realized I am actually really good with money and budgeting.
+I opened my first credit card to build credit (it was a Discover card with 0 travel point advantages) and later got an amazing travel points credit card: Chase Sapphire.
+While there are tons of cards out there, I recommend Chase Sapphire and Capital One Venture.
+Both cards offer sign-on bonuses when you spend a certain amount in the first three months (which basically means they pay you in rewards for spending).

 For Example: When I did a road trip through Ireland with my mom, we ended up getting a rental car for $10/day.
 Normally rental car insurance substantially increases the total cost, but since I booked it with my Chase Sapphire card, I declined the pricey insurance offered through the rental company and relaxed knowing I was covered by Chase.
 You do need to get paperwork and make a few calls for this to take effect, but it’s obviously worth it.

 Repeat after me: “I am obsessed with getting flight deals.”

 Does anything ever work without at least a little passion behind it?
 I don’t search flights late into the night because I have to, I do it because I’m obsessed and constantly daydreaming about where I want to go next.
 Sometimes I’ll spend an hour looking up flights for somewhere there’s like a .5 percent chance I’ll go anytime soon.
 This is the nature of the cheap flights traveler.
 BE ONE!